Polyphase sampling frequency converter

 end

-Running the model and analysing the calculation¶
+Launching the model and analyzing the calculation

 using MAT